Stay right here for our final news roundup and information overload.

 You deserve great credit for it.

-This is part of his immigration uh program.
+This is part of his immigration program.

-Uh these folks, you know, you pick out an issue and they attack him or his administration on this one issue here, and I think they've really lost sight of what's going on.
+These folks, you know, they pick out an issue and they attack him or his administration on this one issue here.

 They think for a second that President Trump is trying to cover up for Bill Clinton or somebody else who would be in those files, you know, arguably Prince Andrew and so on.

-That it's just not true.
+It's just not true.

-Um if not, and the disastrous interview he gave was awful.
+If not, and the disastrous interview he gave was awful.

-Uh, but anyway, we appreciate your time, David.
+But anyway, we appreciate your time, David.

-David Schoen, 800-941 Sean, our number if you want to be a part of the program.
+Our number, if you want to be a part of the program.

-All right, we continue with Jeffrey Epstein's former attorney, David Schoen is with us.
+All right, we continue with Jeffrey Epstein's former attorney, David Schoen, is with us.

 Between the Palm Beach case, which I thought was a sweetheart deal that never should have been given, and all the allegations that have been made by women to me that are very, very credible.

-And and I and I agree, every everybody that's accused has the right to an attorney, and and and you've taken on controversial cases your entire career.
+And I agree, everybody that's accused has the right to an attorney.

-Um, but when I look at and I hear these things, it makes my blood boil even thinking about it.
+But when I look at and I hear these things, it makes my blood boil even thinking about it.

 You're absolutely right, Sean.

-It's uh it's a difficult situation.
+It's a difficult situation.

-But you know, this is a profession that I chose.
+But, you know, this is a profession that I chose.

 But you're right.